acailic/vizalni-admin/app/README.md

 ## What's NOT Included (Yet)

-This is a **minimal beta release** focusing on core utilities.
-The following features are planned for future releases:
+This is a **beta**.
+Future releases will continue to harden:

-- Configurator components
+- Configurator UI
-- Chart components
 - Full Next.js application components
 - CLI tools
 - Additional utilities

-These components will be refactored for standalone usage in upcoming releases.

 ## Supported Locales